Wednesday, 11 February 2009

 5. Hedgehogs need to be AT LEAST 600g in weight to be able to hibernate succesfully.

-6. A great site for all sorts of medical conditions and first aid.
+6. Be sure to visit these two great sites 1) Epping Forest Hedgehog Rescue for all sorts of medical conditions and first aid, and the plentiful 2) British Hedgehog Preservation Society for anything and everything you ever needed to know about helping the little prickly buggers.
 Mange, for instance, can be potentially life-threatening for a hedgehog.
 Loss of prickles, scaly, flaky skin, bald patches, complete loss of fur, epilepsy-like attacks, aggressive behaviour and biting your carers (hello Marco) are just some of the symptoms.

 7. Some gardeners wrongly think that having hedgehogs in the garden is all they need to keep the slug and snail population down.
 They will only eat slugs if they are starving and no other food is available (they mainly eat beetles and caterpillars).
 And now the scary part: slugs and snail